eduNEXT/openedx-alexa-adaptor-template/README.md

 Follow the steps below to configure the permissions:

-1. Open the Alexa app (Android or iOS). **IMPORTANT**: The account must be the same account that you use to create the skill in the Alexa Developer Console.
+1. Open the Alexa app (Android or iOS). **IMPORTANT**: The account must be the same account that you use to create the skill in the Amazon Alexa Console.
 2. Go to "More" → "Skills & Games" → "Your Skills".
 3. Select the skill you want to configure. e.g: "Open edX Assistant".
 4. Select "Settings".